junkdog/entity-system-benchmarks/README.md

 **Lower score is better.**

 **Benchmarks don't yet include Ashley 1.1.0.
-Expect it to fare significantly better in the benchmarks**
+Expect it to fare significantly better than 1.0.1 in the benchmarks**

 Benchmark | Framework | (entityCount) | Mode | Score | error | Units
 ----------|-----------|---------------|------|-------|-------|-------